 HVAC Training Shop is reader-supported.
-As an Amazon Associate, we earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 Many homes do not have central heating in the bathroom.
 This can make trips to the bathroom uncomfortable when the temperature dips down.

 In this article, we’ll discuss the reasons why you should use a bathroom space heater, and review a few of the best bathroom space heaters.

 Best All-Around Bathroom Space Heater

 How to choose a space heater for your bathroom